andrew/ultimate-awesome/README.md

 - [awesome-polis](https://github.com/patcon/awesome-polis) - Community list of awesome projects, apps, tools and more related to Polis.
 - [awesome-dex](https://github.com/phantomk/awesome-dex) -  A curated list of Decentralized Exchange, Decentralized Exchange Protocol and Wallet resources for developers.
 - [awesome-linked-reads](https://github.com/pontushojer/awesome-linked-reads) - Collection of tools and resources for linked-reads.
-- [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
 - [awesome-functional-verification](https://github.com/radigast/awesome-functional-verification) - List of links to resources related to functional verification.
 - [awesome-azure-local](https://github.com/schmittnieto/awesome-azure-local) - A curated list of links and resources for working with Azure Local and its related technologies.
 - [awesome-runes](https://github.com/scrypt-inc/awesome-runes) - A curated list of awesome things related to #runes ecosystem on #bitcoin.